Exploring Deception Pass State Park With A Fishing Rod

 Coho Salmon fishing at Deception Pass

 Coho (Silver) Salmon migrate back in great numbers to the Skagit River.
-Washington state estimates for the 2011 return of Coho Salmon to the Skagit River was just over 150,000 fish.
+Washington state estimates for the return of Coho Salmon to the Skagit River is usually in the tens of thousands.
 The great majority of those salmon navigate through Deception Pass to make it to their natal river.
 The highest catches of Coho at Deception Pass occur in August and September.

 Pink Salmon fishing at Deception Pass